-While global undersmoothing aims to maximize average coverage probability across all points, its performance is not guaranteed to always align with the working models identified by local undersmoothing strategies.
-In some instances, the global undersmoothing might result in the selection of a $L_1$ norm that does not conform to every locally undersmoothed solution, particularly when the evaluation points $(\tx_1,\cdots,\tx_J)$ exhibit heterogeneity in how well their conditional expectations can be approximated by working models with different complexity.
-Such undersmoothed working models might not completely remove the risk regularization bias in finite sample.
-For example, in the practical implementation of undersmoothing HAL, one might want to set an upper bound of $L_1$ norm to avoid huge variance.
-To minimize such possible regularization bias, we introduce targeted HAL-MLEs in Section \ref{target-HAL} for estimating $E(Y|\tx)$.
-These targeted estimators are based on the working model selected using both local and global undersmoothing techniques:
+Since the global undersmoothing aims to find only one working model across all test points, its performance is not guaranteed to always align with the working models identified by local undersmoothing tailored to each point, particularly when these points exhibit heterogeneity in how well their conditional expectations can be approximated by working models with different complexity.

+We also note that, in practice, undersmoothing alone may not fully eliminate regularization bias in finite samples.
+For example, when implementing undersmoothing, one might want to cap the $L_1$-norm of the working models to avoid including too many basis functions, which can still induce regularization bias.
+To address this, we complement the undersmoothing approach with targeted HAL-MLEs for estimating $E(Y|X=\tx)$: